moorepants/tu-delft-robotics-talk-2014/README.rst

 Problem
 -------

 - What control algorithms are actually used during walking?
+Only human data can tell us.

 The System
 ----------

 - Show block diagram of generalized gait system (van der Kooij has a nice diagram)
 - Feedback? preview? delays?

 Closed Loop System Identification